LidiaRJ/Data_Analysis_Projects_TripleTen/E-commerce Business Analysis/README.md

 6. Organize and document the spreadsheet for stakeholder review

 ## Findings
-- Covnersion funnel: Data suggests that only 1 out of 10 prospects that visit the e-commerce website make a purchase, while roughly 1/3 of the users in each funnel stage continue to the next step.
+- Conversion funnel: Data suggests that only 1 out of 10 prospects that visit the e-commerce website make a purchase, while roughly 1/3 of the users in each funnel stage continue to the next step.
 - Retention rate: In September, we retained 13% of users after the first month.
 The retention rate kept dropping, reaching a low of 4% in the 4th month.
 In our January 2021 cohort, we only retained 7% of users.